 There’s also a neat FAQs page, along with an informational blog and social media contact options.

 Voog: Should you use it?

 All things considered, Voog offers excellent website building solutions backed by a selection of great features and competitive prices.
 The level of support is a little underwhelming, and the native editor is far from the most powerful we’ve used, but there’s little else to complain about.

-For more advanced design flexibility, Wix or the Gator Website Builder could be a better option.
-Or, consider a competitor such as Squarespace or Weebly if advanced e-commerce tools and professionally designed templates are important to you.
+For more advanced design flexibility, or the could be a better option.
+Or, consider a competitor such as or if advanced e-commerce tools and professionally designed templates are important to you.

 Ultimately, though, Voog is an excellent option for two groups of people—those who want to get a basic site online with minimum effort and those with more advanced tech skills who will benefit from the integrated developer tools.